rixwhite/hello-world/README.md

   * Close the Shortcut Keys dialoge window

 Now, when you hit the keybind, the system will exexute the python script from a terminal.
 The script will listen for a KeyboardInterrupt, so use CTRL+C to turn your monitor back on.

+Note: You need the python to run from a terminal in order for it to capture the KeyboardInterrupt.
+The terminal will launch, then after 1 second, the monitor will turn off.